Becoming a Dutch national: temporary and non-temporary purposes of residence

 You would like to become a Dutch national.
 You can become a Dutch national if your residence in the Netherlands is non-temporary.
 Find out which residence permits are temporary and non-temporary.

-• Permanent regular or permanent asylum residence permit
+Permanent residence permit

-• Temporary regular residence permit with a non-temporary purpose
+• Permanent regular residence permit

-• Residence permit as a long-term EU resident
+• Residence permit as a long term EU-resident

 Temporary regular residence permit